GetFluxly Start Free

 Use Userlist when your SaaS has a company-account model (multiple users per workspace) and you want purpose-built SaaS lifecycle tooling with strong onboarding support.

 Use Brevo when you need an affordable, multi-channel platform for blasts, newsletters, and transactional sends and you are not yet at a stage where product events need to drive lifecycle flows.
-Compare at /vs/brevo.
+The full head to head lives in Brevo vs Customer.io, and the GetFluxly comparison is at /vs/brevo.

 Use Encharge when you are marketing-stack-heavy and need flow-based email automation that integrates natively with tools like HubSpot and Stripe.
 Compare at /vs/encharge.